CayMac-Team/UniversalROMImages/README.md

 Boot from ROM is only working with ZuluSCSI or blueSCSI attached.
 Will NOT work with others or spinner drives.
 This is a known issue at this time with all intentions to have a fix for it soon.

 ### **WARNING**
 ROM modifactions is a Work In Progress and not all is 100% operational.
 Constant code changes are being made and new images released to provide additional features and abilities to the ROM images.
 Use at your own RISK and CayMac Vintage nor any of its team members are liable.
 There is NO warranty provided.
-This is a hobby for us all as such, treat it that way and use at your own risk.
+This is a hobby for us all as such.

-# Current Images
+# Current ROM Images
 Director for LC475/LC575/Q650
   **Notes**
   - Q650 supports large RAM